Memorials to the dead are common in most human cultures. When the dead are connected with a TV show or movie

 - Also in the fourth season, the episode "Afterschool Special" was dedicated to Christopher F. Lima and Tim Loock, a rigging electrician and post production editor, respectively.
 With Manners's after the fact full season dedication, this episode was dedicated to three separate, unrelated people whose deaths had nothing to do with each other.

 - The X-Files took their "In Memoriam" one step further.
 In February 2001, Leyla Harrison, a prominent X-Files fanfiction author, passed away from cancer.
-In her honor, Agent Leyla Harrison made her appearence in season eight's "Alone".
+In her honor, Agent Leyla Harrison made her appearance in season eight's "Alone".
 The fictional Agent Harrison was quite a fan of Mulder and Scully's, spending much of her time at the FBI poring over their expense reports and during the entire episode, references previous cases the two had been on (while partnered with Agent Doggett) as possibilities for the creature they're hunting.
 In the end, she meets Mulder and Scully and is gifted with the keychain Mulder had given Scully for her birthday during season four.
-She also makes an appearence in season nine's "Scary Monsters".
+She also makes an appearance in season nine's "Scary Monsters".

 - In a more traditional style, the 2008 movie "I Want to Believe" is dedicated to Randy Stone, who was the casting agent who cast the pilot episode of the show.
 He died in 2007.